Not All Prefills Are Equal: PPD Disaggregation for Multi-turn LLM Serving: Background

 \subsection{Multi-turn Serving and KV Cache Reuse}

-Real-world LLM deployments are dominated by multi-turn conversations---chatbots and agentic systems typically involve multiple turns per session~\cite{10.1145/3774909}.
-Under PD disaggregation, each new turn is sent to a P node, which re-computes the KV cache for the entire conversation history (including prior outputs), then transfers it to a D node for autoregressive generation.
-Analysis on ShareGPT---a widely-used dataset of real ChatGPT conversations---shows that up to 99\% of prefill cost stems from recomputing KV for historical tokens, as they dominate input length in later turns~\cite{gao2024costefficientlargelanguagemodel}.
+Real-world LLM deployments are dominated by multi-turn conversations: chatbots and agentic systems typically involve multiple turns per session~\cite{10.1145/3774909}.
+Under PD disaggregation, each new turn is sent to a P node, which re-computes the entire conversation's KV cache (including prior outputs), then transfers it to a decode node for autoregressive generation.
+Historical tokens dominate input length in later turns~\cite{gao2024costefficientlargelanguagemodel}, making this recomputation the dominant prefill cost in multi-turn workloads.

 \paragraph{Existing Approaches.} A growing line of work addresses this via \textit{external KV cache stores}: CachedAttention~\cite{gao2024costefficientlargelanguagemodel} uses hierarchical caching; Mooncake~\cite{qin2025mooncakekvcachecentricdisaggregatedarchitecture} provides cluster-wide distributed KV stores; MemServe~\cite{hu2024memservecontextcachingdisaggregated} unifies context caching with disaggregation; and LMCache~\cite{liu2025lmcacheefficientkvcache} offers a modular KV cache layer.
 Prefix caching in SGLang~\cite{zheng2024sglangefficientexecutionstructured} and vLLM~\cite{kwon2023efficientmemorymanagementlarge} enables KV reuse for repeated prefixes.
 Complementary approaches include selective recomputation~\cite{yao2025cacheblendfastlargelanguage}, CPU offloading~\cite{chen2024magicpiglshsamplingefficient, sun2025shadowkvkvcacheshadows}, KV compression~\cite{li2024snapkvllmknowslooking, liu2025hamburgeracceleratingllminference}, streaming~\cite{liu2024cachegenkvcachecompression}, prefix-aware attention~\cite{ye2024chunkattentionefficientselfattentionprefixaware}, and compressive memory~\cite{munkhdalai2024leavecontextbehindefficient}.